 Why run a simulation?¶

 Doing simulations can be a great way to assess how well ASReview performs for your particular purposes.
-The user can run simulations on previously labelled datasets to see how much time the user could have saved using ASReview.
+The user can run simulations on previously labeled datasets to see how much time the user could have saved using ASReview.

 Doing the simulation¶

 The ASReview simulation mode works through the dataset exactly like an ASReview user would, using the inclusions and exclusions in the dataset to learn in the active learning cycle.
 In this way, the entire screening process is replicated.

 You can use the simulation mode that is provided with the ASReview package.
 It can be accessed directly from the command line, for example: